Pay for Performance Public Relations

 The Pay-for-Performance PR model offers clients the ability to pay for results produced rather than billable hours.
 For example, a business may hire a PR agency to develop and “pitch” its news to a targeted group of media.
 The company is billed after a news story is published or covered by the media.
 Looking at how the pay for performance public relations programs works, it doesn’t take long for one to see why it is increasing in popularity: It is the pragmatic way to do business.
 The Pay for Performance Public Relations programs is more client-focused, more results-based, and it demands greater accountability.

-The next step then becomes determining if Pay for Performance PR model is right for you.
+The next step then becomes determining if Pay for Performance Public Relations programs is right for you.
 Who makes a good candidate?
-In order to determine this, a company must ask itself the following questions:
+Ask yourself the following questions:

 - Does my company have a sustainable flow of news stories, create stories and angles that warrant news coverage on a regular basis, and remain active in whatever it does (e.g., creating innovative products, new client wins, product launches, new technology, etc.)?

 - Does my company’s news have a national focus with a clearly-defined target audience?